Some key statistics as prediction aids

 See money and lags for more data.

-For the technically inclined, the GDP projection is based on a lagged rate of change of M3 plus an Excel forecast of bank credit.
+For the technically inclined, the GDP projection is based on a lagged rate of change of M3 and volatility plus an Excel forecast of bank credit with debt deflation.

 Money supply creation and the inflation link